 IRS Audits and Cook Islands Trusts

-A Cook Islands trust that has been properly reported every year since formation is in a fundamentally different position from one that has compliance failures.
-The audit itself is a documentation exercise, not a legal crisis.
-The legal crisis arises when the trust has not been reported, when filings are inconsistent, or when the grantor cannot produce the records the IRS requests.
+A Cook Islands trust that has been properly reported every year since formation is in a different position from one with compliance failures.
+For a compliant trust, the audit is a documentation exercise.
+The problems arise when the trust has not been reported, when filings are inconsistent, or when the grantor cannot produce the records the IRS requests.

 Speak With a Cook Islands Trust Attorney